EscaladeDev/model-gallery-site/README.md

 ## Live structure

-This repo is a static site and is expected to publish a root `index.html`.

-Current starter implementation includes:

 - direct JSON-driven catalog loading from `data/manifest.json`
 - featured model loading from `data/featured.json`
 - live STL preview using three.js + STLLoader